efnats/chiamerge/README.md

 The toolset constists of a chain of tools that will automate the process a bit.

-chiaman: any given disks will be wiped, one large partition is created, formatted, labelled by CHIA-serialnr and an empty file with the filename of the serialnr is created in the main folder of the disk.
+  * chiaman: any given disks will be wiped, one large partition is created, formatted, labelled by CHIA-serialnr and an empty file with the filename of the serialnr is created in the main folder of the disk.

-mnt-garden.mount: mount all disks that have the pattern CHIA in their disk name into one mergerfs mountpoint. the default is /mnt/garden
+  * mnt-garden.mount: mount all disks that have the pattern CHIA in their disk name into one mergerfs mountpoint. the default is /mnt/garden

-mount-chia-drives.service: is called by mnt-garden.mount and will use udisks to mount all drives correctly in /media/root/ preparing it for the mergerfs mount.
+  * mount-chia-drives.service: is called by mnt-garden.mount and will use udisks to mount all drives correctly in /media/root/ preparing it for the mergerfs mount.

-BEWARE!!!
+*BEWARE!!!
 CHIAMAN HAS FUNCTIONS THAT WILL DESTROY ANY DATA ON THE DISK YOU HAVE GIVEN IT TO WORK ON.
 All destructive functions come with a warning (y/n) for you to decide.
-BUT TAKE CARE!!
+BUT TAKE CARE!!*

-requirements
+&nbsp;

+Requirements
 ------------
 this toolset is developed on ubuntu server 20.04.2 but will likely work on any systemd based linux